 Theres a passageway which connects the new wing with the main building which I had missed earlier, so I walked down the trashed hallway and walked through one of the broken doors.
 It was here where I was greeted by lady nr 3.
 But this one was fully naked.
 At this point I decided that it was probably time to slowly leave.
 On the way out I had a quick look into the small residential building at the main entrance.
 It was just as unspectacular as most of the other buildings – with the exception that the higher you got, the worse the smell became.
 It seemed like someone definitely lived up there so I chose not to pry any further.

 For those who want to start urban exploring, the Abandoned Childrens Hospital in Berlin aka the Säuglings- und Kinderkrankenhaus Weißensee might be your best starting point.
 It’s easy to get there, easy to get in, and relatively harmless if you watch out for the rotten floors.
-If you dont – youll crash through the floor/ceiling likethis careless american tourist.
+If you dont – you wouldnt be the first to crash through a floor.
 As mentioned above – the Hospital has been repeatdely torched, destroyed and trashed.
 The condition its in is terrible.
 Nevertheless – low risk, low frills.
 Theres not much to see aside from the usual empty rooms, crumbling ceilings and graffiti but you might as well check it out while it’s still there.
 Just dont expect too much.